-I think at the end of the day, the recommendation of probation for 96 months, as I have looked through the probation report, has to deal with more of Mr. Mitchell's conduct after, after the shooting occurred.
-It is almost an obstruction argument that they make in support of the deviation up to 96 months.
+I think at the end of the day, the recommendation of probation for 96 months, as I have looked through the probation report, has to deal with more of Mr. obstruction argument that they make in support of the deviation up to 96 months.

-3 The Court, as I understand it, has determined the 4 guideline range to be 37 to 46 months.
+3 The Court, as I understand it, has determined the 4 quideline range to be 37 to 46 months.
 If, instead of the 5 5K2.21 [sic] departure that the Probation Office is 6 recommending up to 96 months, which is really based on 7 obstruction facts only, and I have to say that, as difficult 8 as this case is, I ultimately came to the conclusion this 9 weekend in preparing for this sentencing that Probation, for 10 the most part, has it on the money.

-I don't agree with the -- with the movement up to 96 months, but Probation is not holding Mr. Mitchell responsible for saving his life and the life of others that were there that day.
+I don't agree with the -- with the movement up to 96 months, but Probation is not holding Mr. responsible for saving his life and the life of others that were there that day.
 They are not seeking additional time for him defending life and saving life.

 They are asking for the additional time based on what can only be, in my opinion, obstructive conduct.
 That, under the guidelines, is a two-level increase.
-That would have brought Mr. Mitchell to 46 months, 46 to 57 months, based on the Court's guideline calculation.
+That would have brought Mr. to 46 months, 46 to 57 months, based on the Court's guideline calculation.

 Now, we are not here today in any way to shirk responsibility.
 That's why we agreed to 80 months.
-The Court read Mr. Mitchell's letter.
-Not only was his good friend dead, not only was his girlfriend shot and hurt and those kids traumatized, but Mr. Walker, a person that Mr. Mitchell befriended, is dead also, and we understand that there is accountability for that.
+The Court read Mr. .
+Is letter.
+Not only was his good friend dead, not only was his girlfriend shot and hurt and those kids traumatized, but Mr. Walker, a person that Mr. .

+befriended, is dead also, and we understand that there is accountability for that.